Is Greek Food Low Carb? The Ultimate Guide

 Both diets can be effective for weight loss, but keto may lead to quicker initial weight loss due to ketosis.
 However, the Mediterranean diet offers a more sustainable and balanced long-term approach.

-What Is Avoided in Mediterranean Diet?
+What Is Avoided in the Mediterranean Diet?

 The Mediterranean diet limits processed foods, added sugars, refined grains, and unhealthy fats.
 It focuses on whole, natural ingredients like vegetables, lean proteins, and healthy fats.